exercism/docs/building/tooling/best-practices.md

 Tooling runs as a one-off, short-lived Docker container:

-1. A Docker container is created
+1. A Docker container is created.
-2. The Docker container is run with the correct arguments
+2. The Docker container is run with the correct arguments.
-3. The Docker container is destroyed
+3. The Docker container is destroyed.

 Therefore, code that runs in step 2 runs for _every single tooling run_.
 For this reason, reducing the amount of code that runs in step 2 is a great way to improve performance.